MatthewWaller/tokamak-visualizer/README.md

 This command will ensure all dependencies are correctly listed in the go.mod file and downloaded.

+Ensure you have TypeScript installed with `npm install typescript --save-dev`

 ## Usage

 ### 1. Generate Tokamak Data